small closet organization ideas

 9. Use Shelf Dividers for Folded Items

-Pro Tip: Store folded t-shirts and jeans vertically — file them upright like books rather than stacking them flat.
-This way you can see every item at a glance and remove one without disturbing the rest — a game changing small closet organization idea.
+What I recommend: Store folded t-shirts and jeans vertically — file them upright like books rather than stacking them flat.
+This way you can see every item at a glance and remove one without disturbing the others.
+It is a game-changing small closet organization idea.

 10. Do a Seasonal Closet Refresh

-One of the most important small closet organization ideas is doing a seasonal refresh twice a year — spring and autumn.
-At each change of season, move off-season clothes to storage and bring current season clothes to the front and center of your closet.
+One of the most important small closet organization ideas I have adopted is a twice-yearly seasonal refresh.
+Every spring and autumn I take everything out of my closet, put away off-season clothes in vacuum storage bags under my bed, and bring current season clothes to the front.

-This keeps your everyday closet focused on what you actually need right now — making it feel significantly more spacious and easy to navigate.
+This keeps my everyday closet focused on what I actually need right now — making it feel significantly more spacious and easy to navigate throughout the season.

 small closet organization ideas

 Which of these small closet organization ideas are you going to try first?
-Let us know in the comments below!
+Share in the comments — I would love to hear about your closet transformation!

 For more small space inspiration explore all our articles on Tiny Room Style!